httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

  - Algorithm Key: the Structured Fields key value used in `Content-Digest`, `Repr-Digest`, `Want-Content-Digest`, or `Want-Repr-Digest` field Dictionary member keys
  - Status: the status of the algorithm.
+The options are:
-     Use "standard" for standardized algorithms without known problems;
+     - "standard" - for standardized algorithms without known problems,
-     "experimental" or some other appropriate value
-     - e.g. according to the type and status of the primary document in which the algorithm is defined;
-     "insecure" when the algorithm is insecure;
+     - "provisional" - for non-standard or unproven algorithms,
+     - "insecure" - for insecure algorithms,
-     "reserved" when the algorithm references a reserved token value
+     - "reserved"  - for algorithms that use a reserved token value that cannot be expressed in Structured Fields
  - Description: a short description of the algorithm
  - Reference(s): pointer(s) to the primary document(s) defining the technical
    details of the algorithm, and optionally the key